 Normally we’d dismiss an $800 treadmill right away, but Sole has a great reputation to protect.
-While you shouldn’t expect a club-quality workout, we’ll say that Sole really hasn’t skimped on its cheapest model.
-Updated for 2013, the folding Sole F60 treadmill has a full 20” x 60” running surface and a respectable 2.75 CHP motor.
-If you weigh about 275 pounds or less, you could get three years or more of workouts from this budget treadmill.
+Updated in 2013, the folding Sole F60 treadmill has a full 20” x 60” running surface and a respectable 2.75 CHP motor.
+If you weigh about 275 pounds or less, you could get some decent workouts from this budget treadmill.

 What We Like